emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

     }
     ```
     #question[
-      - Methode squareRoot() soll für negative Parameter eine Ausnahme werfen
+      - Method squareRoot() should throw an exception for negative parameters
-      - Wie könnten wir einen eigenen Typ (z.B.
-NegativeParameterException) definieren?
+      - How could we define our own type (e.g. NegativeParameterException)?
     ]
   ]
 ]

 #slide[
   #text(size: 15pt)[
-    - Eigenen Ausnahmetyp durch Ableiten einer bestehenden Klasse
+    - Custom exception type by deriving from an existing class
-    - Erster Ansatz: Ableiten der Klasse Exception
+    - First approach: Derive from the Exception class

     #figure(image("../assets/img/slides_8/2024_11_05_vererbung_throwable_rev01.png", height: 60%))